tus/tus-node-server/.github/contributing.md

 This means running `yarn build` in the root will build all packages in parallel.
 The same goes for `lint` and `format`.

+## Changesets

+We use [changesets](https://github.com/changesets/changesets) to manage versioning, changelogs and publishing.
+This means when you contribute a PR you have to run `yarn changeset` to indicate the semver bump you are making and to add a changelog entry.

 ## Tests

 You can run tests for individual packages by running a Yarn workspace command.